 HIGHLIGHTS: The program will include daily afternoon excursions, each of which reflects that morning's lecture topic.
-Students will likely visit La Cinémathèque Québécoise, Musée des Hospitalières de l'Hôtel-Dieu de Montréal, the Old Port, the Moment Factory, and a First Nations historic site.
+Students will likely visit La Cinémathèque Québécoise, Musée des Hospitalières de l'Hôtel-Dieu de Montréal, the Old Port, the Moment Factory, and Khanawake

+Mohawk Reserve.
 There will also be a guided architectural walking tour through specific Montreal neighborhoods.
 In addition, students will visit several Montreal metro stops to learn about the art that is displayed there as well as have the opportunity to sample dishes specific to the region such as poutine and the delicious pastry called queue de castor.
 Depending upon schedules and availability, evening cultural outings may be made available.

 PROGRAM AUDIENCE: Space is limited and qualified applicants will be accepted on a first-come-first-serve basis.
-The program is open to undergraduates from any college and major who currently hold freshmen or sophomore status at NIU and are members of the University Honors Program.
-Students who hold junior status may also be considered.
+The program is open to NIU undergraduates from any college and major who are members of the University Honors Program.
+Students with freshman or sophomore status will be given preference.
 Eligible students must be in good standing within the University Honors Program.

-INSTRUCTION METHOD: Prior to leaving for Montreal, students will attend one of two meetings on NIU's campus with Dr. Adams-Campbell.
+INSTRUCTION METHOD: Prior to leaving for Montreal, students will attend one or two meetings on NIU's campus with Dr. Adams-Campbell.
 Readings and assignments about Montreal will be provided in advance of these sessions and will serve as the basis for discussion.
 Special arrangements may be available for students not within traveling distance to NIU.
 While in Montreal, students will attend morning lectures given by Université de Montréal faculty.
 Each lecture will be followed with an afternoon excursion based upon the lecture.
 Dr. Adams-Campbell will also hold daily discussion sessions in order to allow the students to discuss what they have learned.
 Upon returning to the United States, students may be expected to attend a final class meeting on NIU's campus.
 Again, special arrangements may be available for students not within traveling distance.